 5. Teach resilience.
 No one succeeds at everything all the time.
 There will be setbacks and failures, criticism and pain.
 Use these hurdles as learning experiences rather than dwelling on the events as failures or disappointments.
 The old adage, "Try, try, try again," has merit, especially in teaching kids not to give up.
 But, it's also important to validate your child's feelings rather than saying, "Oh, just cheer up," or, "You shouldn't feel so bad."
 This helps children learn to trust their feelings and feel comfortable sharing them.
 Children will learn that setbacks are a normal part of life and can be managed.
 If your child does poorly on a test, don't smother him with pity or tell him that he'll never be a good reader.
 Instead, talk about what steps he can take to do better next time.
 When he does succeed, he will take pride in his accomplishment.

 7. Encourage sports or other physical activities.
 No longer the sole domain of boys, sports help girls and boys build confidence.
 They learn that they can practice, improve and achieve goals.
 Other benefits: they learn to recognize their strengths, accept or strengthen their weaknesses, handle defeat, expand their circle of friends and learn teamwork.
 Another confidence-boosting bonus: they stay fit and learn to respect their bodies.
-With the obesity epidemic among children, this is important, even if your child doesn't pursue organized sports.
 Try to find a physical activity that he or she enjoys, whether it's dance, martial arts, biking or hiking.

 8. Support their pursuit of a passion.
 Everyone excels at something, and it's great when your child discovers that something.
 As a parent, respect and encourage your child's interests—even if they don't interest you.
 Praise your child when they accomplish something in their budding pursuits.
 If your son’s talent is playing guitar in a band, support his interest, as long as it doesn’t interfere with responsibilities like schoolwork.
 This doesn't mean you give free reign for your teenager to stay out all night or smoke pot in your garage, which brings us to the next tip.